MihneaMoso/spotify-dx/README.md

 # Spotify DX

-A cross-platform Spotify client written in Rust + [Dioxus](https://dioxuslabs.com) that behaves like **open.spotify.com**: it signs you in through the real Spotify login page inside the app, keeps you logged in across restarts, and renders the whole UI as fast native components. **Every signed-in user gets full-track playback** — Premium accounts use the official Web Playback SDK, free accounts use an open multi-source engine (TIDAL/Qobuz/YouTube community backends).
+A cross-platform Spotify client — a shared Rust core plus a native UI per platform — that behaves like **open.spotify.com**: it signs you in through the real Spotify login page inside the app, keeps you logged in across restarts, and renders the whole UI as fast native components.
+**Every signed-in user gets full-track playback** — Premium accounts use the official Web Playback SDK, free accounts use an open multi-source engine (YouTube → Piped → JioSaavn → Audius → SoundCloud, plus an optional user-keyed lossless tier).
 An in-process AdGuard blocklist drops third-party ad/tracker requests.

 ## How it works